scattenlaeufer/pyrtm/README.md

 # pyrtm
-A Python app to serf as a charcter sheet for the PnP RPG Rogue Trader
+A Python app to serve as a charcter sheet for the PnP RPG Rogue Trader